 Redwood City, California

-We were a part of a home improvement reality TV show
+We were featured on a home improvement reality TV show

 Kyle is a trained singer and seems to know most Disney songs